hoz011/cse15l-lab-reports/lab-report-1-week-2.md

     ![Image](ls_lat_command.PNG)

-    *`ls -lat`  displays a list of files in the directory, as wwell as the dates and times at which they were modified.*
+    *`ls -lat`  displays a list of files in the directory, as well as the dates and times at which they were modified.*

 2. You can also log out of the remote server from you terminal by type Ctrl+D or running the command `exit`.

 ## STEP FOUR: MOVING FILES WITH SCP
 ---

-The command `scp`, when run from the client server, can copy file(s) from a client server to a remote server.
+**The command `scp`, when run from the client server, can copy file(s) from a client server to a remote server.**

 1. To use `scp`, run the following command in the same directory as the file you want to copy: